September Treasury Budget

 Highlights

-• The Treasury Budget for August showed a deficit of $344.8 billion compared to a deficit of $380.1 billion in the same period a year ago.
+• The Treasury Budget for September showed a surplus of $198.0 billion compared to a surplus of $80.3 billion in the same period a year ago.
+That is the largest monthly surplus since April 2025.

-• The Treasury Budget data are not seasonally adjusted so the August deficit cannot be compared to the July deficit of $291.1.
+• The Treasury Budget data are not seasonally adjusted, so the September surplus cannot be compared to the August deficit of $344.8 bln.

 Key Factors

-• Individual Income Taxes were the largest source of receipts in August ($153 billion), followed by Social Insurance & Retirement Receipts ($134 billion).
-Customs Duties brought in $30 billion, bringing the fiscal year-to-date total to $165 billion.
+• Individual Income Taxes were the largest source of receipts in September ($298 billion), followed by Social Insurance & Retirement Receipts ($134 billion).
+Corporate income taxes brought in $62 billion.
+Customs Duties brought in $30 billion, bringing the fiscal year-to-date total to $195 billion.

 Big Picture